trellis-ldp/static-ldp/README.md

 * The <a href="http://php.net/manual/en/book.mbstring.php">mbstring</a> extension
 * The <a href="http://php.net/manual/en/book.pcre.php">pcre</a> extension

-## Basics

-By installing `static-ldp` and configuring the `sourceDirectory` to point to the location of your static resources, you have a simple, read-only linked data server.

 ## Installation

 To install `static-ldp`, follow these steps:

-1. run `composer create-project trellis-ldp/static-ldp`.
+1. run `composer create-project trellis-ldp/static-ldp`
 2. create a `./static-ldp/config/settings.yml` file like this:

 ```
 sourceDirectory: /path/to/data/directory
 ```

+## Basics

+By installing `static-ldp` and configuring the `sourceDirectory` to point to the location of your static resources, you have a simple, read-only linked data server.

 ## LDP Resources